-Figure 20, deployement of the four reference grid middlware stacks across the EGI-InSPIRE operatiosn centres, March 2012 (source GOCDB)
+Figure 20, deployment of the four reference grid middlware stacks across the EGI-InSPIRE operatiosn centres, March 2012 (source GOCDB)

-F. For EDGI middleware, currently already supported in GOCDB, Nagios probes will be available in SAM Update 18.
+As for the EDGI middleware, currently already supported in GOCDB, Nagios probes will be available in SAM Update 18.
 QCG/MAPPER software, already supported in GOCDB, and cloud middleware (e.g. StratusLab or Open Nebula) in the EGI operational fabric are being experimented to fulfil the needs of new user communities.